anvaka/generator-n/README.md

 smart initializations, based on your package.json.
 This includes:

 * Initialize GitHub project for your package
-* Create proper `LICENSE` file based on your pacckage.json
+* Create proper `LICENSE` file based on your package.json
-* Include test dependency based on your `scripts/test` in package.json
+* Include test dependency based on your `scripts/test` of package.json
 * Make initial commit to GitHub

 ## Trivia